-With the high rates of divorce, it’s critical that you understand these key insights into ministering to children of divorce.
+With the high rates of divorce, it’s critical that you understand these key insights when you ministry to children of divorce.

 It’s Sunday morning and you’re optimistic.
 You have enough material for every child on your class roster, and you’re excited about what you’ve planned.